Poikilos/EnlivenMinetest/webapp/README.md

 ## Planned Features
+(~=optional)
 * Replace the "write" (stdout) method of the minetestserver process (see
   <https://stackoverflow.com/questions/18543047/mocha-monitor-application-output>)
 * parse Lua mods
   - show armor strengths
 * list mods (only additional ones vs basis such as Bucket_Game)
+* store config file in ~/.config/EnlivenMinetest/webapp.json
+* allow user to choose path of minetestserver on first run
+  * (~) detect location of minetestserver (based on running executable maybe, or which is most recent in expected directories)
+* choose minetest games directory separately from bin in case not `RUN_IN_PLACE`
+* choose minetest worlds directory separately from bin in case not `RUN_IN_PLACE`

 ## Developer Notes